ranchodeluxe/sheepdawg/README.md

 A few people have asked why this wasn't built with shell scripts around AWS CLI commands, wrapping boto calls outright or using AWS CloudFormation tools.
 Ansible already wraps a lot of boto and a good number of commands are already idempotent.
 An additional upsell was getting to work with the great [Ansible Lambda wrappers](https://github.com/pjodouin/ansible-lambda).

 ## Creating SSH Keys
 You need to create a [passwordless ssh key pair](http://www.linuxproblem.org/art_9.html) to log into your ec2 instance.
 The public key will be loaded onto the ec2 box.
 The private key will stay local and the path will be pointed to when you run Ansible commands with the `--private-key` flag.
-The only you have to do is `cat` your public key and then replace the  `centos_ssh_public_key` variable that exists in `devops/group_vars/all.yml` with your new public key. *MAKE SURE IT IS INSERTED IN THE POSITION IT WAS BEFORE -- NEW LINE TABBED IN, NO SPACES AT THE END*
+The only you have to do is `cat` your public key and then replace the  `centos_ssh_public_key` variable that exists in `devops/group_vars/all.yml` with your new public key. *MAKE SURE IT IS INSERTED IN THE POSITION IT WAS BEFORE -- SAME NUMBER OF SPACES AT FRONT OF THE LINE, NO SPACES AT THE END*

 ## TODO
 0. add invoking function for Lambda tutorial